 Post-traumatic stress disorder is called PTSD for short.
 PTSD creates mental and emotional reactions to terrible or stressful events.
 Learn more about post-traumatic stress disorder.

 An example of post-traumatic stress disorder is if a man has a terrible car accident.
 He cannot sleep because of nightmares from the accident.
-Or he stops going outside his house a long time after the accident.
+Or he stops going outside his house after the accident.

 Symptoms of post-traumatic stress disorder